mich-wierzch/ChatterBox/README.md

 Conversation functionality: Users can engage in conversations with built-in chat app made with usage of websockets

-Database persistence: User and token information is stored in a MySQL database.
+Database persistence: User and token information is stored in a Postgres database.

 Security: Spring Security was used to handle authentication and authorization for the application.
 Passwords are encrypted using BCrypt.